herenvarno/gsbn/docs/docs/Experiment/Adaptation/1-Color-switch.md

 ## Metholoty

 The tested BCPNN network has 400 HCUs to represent a 20x20 image.
 Each HCU has 10 MCU to represent 10 different possible colors of each pixel.
-Each MCU can only connect to the HCUs within 2 hops both horizontally and vertically, (limited local connection).
 The MCUs has adaptation feedback enabled which will prevent it to keep exciting for too long.
+The connectivity degree of each MCU will be limited to 6.25% so that a MCU will connect to its 5x5 neighbor area if we limit all connections to be local connections.
+In order to demostrate the effect of local connection degree, we will test 3 cases with local connection rate equals to 10%, 50% and 90%.

 Structural plasticity: